 The test case points and the binary diff points can be partial—you'll get more and more points as you improve your source code—but the final 20% bonus for a perfect match is all-or-nothing.

 The top three teams will win themselves some Amazon gift cards.
-In the case of a tie, the team that achieved the high score first wins.
+In the case of a tie, prizes will be combined and split evenly.
 All prizes are in USD:

 g++ 9.3.0 -std=c++17